 The confectioner’s sugar and cornstarch combine to help the completed marshmallows develop an outer ‘skin’ so they are not overly sticky to the touch.

-The other ingredients are magically whipped together to create gorgeous homemade marshmallows you’ll love.
+The other ingredients are magically whipped together to create gorgeous these treats you’ll love.

 - 9-inch by 9-inch pan